shoaibazadc/Cybersecurity-Lab-SIEM/docs/rules.md

 | Alert visible in | Wazuh dashboard → Security Events |

 **Tuning History**
 - No suppressions added.
-However legitimate software occasionally writes to Run keys during installation.
+However, legitimate software occasionally writes to Run keys during installation.
-- Regex scope is limited to `HKU` to reduce noise from HKLM writes made by system processes during updates.
+- Regex scope is limited to `HKU` to reduce noise from HKLM writes made by system processes.

 ---